- Plesk for Linux

 This error means that the maximum number of simultaneous connections to the MySQL server has been reached.
 New connections to the server cannot be established at this time.

-To apply the solution from this article it is required to have SSH access.
-Please contact your hosting provider support or server's administrator if you don't have SSH access or ask them to apply the solution.
+Note: To apply the solution from this article, it is required to have administrative SSH access to the server.
+Please contact your hosting provider support or server's administrator if you don't have administrative SSH access or ask them to apply the solution.

-Download, unzip and run automatic script that will set max_connections to 300:
+Download, unzip and run automatic script that will set the MySQL parameter

 # wget https://support.plesk.com/hc/article_attachments/360003572374/maxconn.zip